danielgolden/retext-no-emojis/README.md

 retext()
   .use(retextNoEmojis)
-  .process(
-    "This is some text ✨ with emojis 😂 sprinkled in 😏.
-What is the plural of emoji anyway 🧐? 🤷🏽" )
+  .process("This is some text ✨ with emojis 😂 sprinkled in 😏.")
   .then((text) => {
     console.error(text.messages);
   });